quicwg/base-drafts/draft-ietf-quic-transport.md

 A STOP_SENDING frame requests that the receiving endpoint send a RESET_STREAM frame.
-An endpoint that receives a STOP_SENDING frame MUST send a RESET_STREAM frame for that stream.
+An endpoint that receives a STOP_SENDING frame MUST send a RESET_STREAM frame for that stream, if the stream is in the Ready or the Send state.
 An endpoint SHOULD copy the error code from the STOP_SENDING frame, but MAY use any application error code.
 The endpoint that sends a STOP_SENDING frame can ignore the error code carried in any RESET_STREAM frame it receives.

 If the STOP_SENDING frame is received on a stream that is already in the "Data Sent" state, an endpoint that wishes to cease retransmission of